top of page

 _edited.jpg

-Music on the Bruce gratefully acknowledges the support of the Ontario Arts Council, and the government of Ontario
+Music on the Bruce gratefully acknowledges the support of the Ontario Arts Council and the government of Ontario, the SOCAN Foundation, Bruce Power, and the Town of South Bruce Peninsula

 © 2021 by Sarah Pratt-Parsamian.
 Proudly created with Wix.com